Wakamiya Ōji: The remains of Hama no Ōtorii

-About 300 m after Geba are the remains of the great Hama no Ōtorii.
-The name appears several times in the historical records, and we know from the Shinpen Kamakurashi that it indicated what today we call Ichi no Torii, the gate closest to the sea.
+About 130 m after Geba are the remains of the great Hama no Ōtorii.
+The name appears several times in the historical records, and the Shinpen Kamakurashi indicates that it referred to what is today called the Ichi no Torii, the gate closest to the sea.
 This symbolically and religiously important gate was destroyed and rebuilt many times.
 The Azuma Kagami says that, on November 22, 1215, a new Hama no Ōtorii was built in Yuigahama to replace the old one which had been destroyed by a storm.
 The replacement didn't last long, because a strong earthquake (and the consequent tsunami) destroyed it together with its shrine on May 15, 1241.

 The ruins that were found here belong to one of its many incarnations.
 The spot is marked on both sidewalks by stone circles which cover the actual remains of the torii.
 On the eastern sidewalk there's a small monument (see photo) that reads: